Copper Cove -3rd December 2022

 Meeting Times and Places:

-If you are interested in going on this walk, please phone your walk leader, John Potts, ph.
-0418 576 011 to book in.
-The departure time is 8:00 am from the Door of Hope Church car park, Launceston.
+If you are interested in going on this walk, please phone your walk leader, Grace Hillman, ph.
+0490 840 866 to book in.
+The departure time is 8:30 am from the Door of Hope Church car park, Launceston.
+If meeting at Badger Beach carpark, arrive about 9:30 am.

 If you would like to arrange to meet the group elsewhere, please arrange with the leader, and please be at any meeting place 5 minutes ahead of the listed time.
 The leader should always be notified of any other people you intend to bring along, and you should always contact the walk leader if intending to participate in a particular Boots N’ All walk.